contentstack/cli/packages/contentstack/README.md

 DESCRIPTION
   Installs a plugin into csdx.

-  Uses bundled npm executable to install plugins into /Users/raj.pandey/.local/share/@contentstack/cli
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.